-“This journey beckons to each of us, and within the journey lie all of our dreams.
+“This journey beckons to each of us and within the journey lie all of our dreams.
 Dreams of freedom to become all we are meant to be.
 And then some.”

--Doug Duncan & Catherine Pawasarat
+-Qapel Doug Duncan & Catherine Pawasarat Sensei

-Achariya Doug Duncan Sensei
+Qapel Doug Duncan

-Growing up in Saskatchewan was a pretty “flat” experience, so Doug caught the travel bug early.
+Growing up in Saskatchewan was a pretty “flat” experience, so Qapel caught the travel bug early.
 As a small child he wandered, such that the local police often had to bring him home.
 This desire to see the world and understand it more fully has led him ever since.

 Catherine Pawasarat Sensei

-Some Words from Doug & Catherine Sensei
+Some Words from Qapel & Catherine Sensei

-Life is a fascinating journey, filled with discovery, exploration and awesome experiences.
+Life is a fascinating journey filled with discovery, exploration, and awesome experiences.
 It can also be fraught with suffering and sorrow, often unnecessarily.
 While a certain amount of struggle is inevitable in life, the unnecessary parts can be eliminated.
 Why wrestle with unnecessary suffering?
-It’s no fun and painful to experience oneself, and similarly so to watch others do it.
+It’s no fun and painful to experience oneself and similarly so to watch others do it.

 Happiness is the original state that shines through after unnecessary suffering has been eliminated.
 We’re dedicated to sharing this path.